afni/afni/doc/afni_sphinx/pub_trawl/main_toc.rst

 section into a command and provide a good starting point for building your *own* scripts with AFNI.

+For each set of examples, there is a "brief" description, that is meant to be scannable and searchable by keyword; links to the papers and scripts are provided.
+Each entry also a link to the "detailed" description, where the codes can be viewed directly.

 Scripts and commands may be provided in simplified/basic form.
 One can also expect that file names or any other identifying information has been removed, relabelled, recoded, etc.  We will try to make such